ginnyintifa/PTMscape/README.md

 	return 1;

 ```
+Note: we provide a modified version of `linear.cpp` in the repository.

 ## 2. Functions

-### Predict PTM events
+### Prediction of  PTM events
-#### Whole proteome prediction
+#### Whole proteome scale prediction

-In this mode, it is assumed that user wants to discover all possible PTM sites in proteins of interest.
-Known PTM sites will be mapped to all the proteins.
+In this mode of analysis, it is assumed that the user wants to discover all possible PTM sites in proteins of interest.
+Position information of known PTM sites will be mapped to all proteins.
 Then the whole data will be divided into k folds as specified by the user.
-Each time (k-1) folds of the data will be used as training data to fit a linear SVM model, subsequently the rest one fold of the data will be predicted by the model trained.
-This process is conducted for k times so that each fold of the data will be predicted once by the rest data.
-Finally known PTM sites plus predicted PTM sites (at a specificity level set by the user) will be the positive PTM sites.
+Each time (k-1) folds of the data will be used as training data to fit a linear SVM model, and subsequently the remaining one fold of the data will be predicted by the model trained.
+This process is repeated for k times so that each fold of the data will be predicted once by the rest of the data.
+Finally known PTM sites and predicted PTM sites (at a specificity level set by the user) will be the regarded as positive PTM sites.

-Function `predict_on_whole_proteome()` should be called.
-Input files and parameters will be described in the following sections.
+For this analysis, the function `predict_on_whole_proteome()` should be called.
+Input files and parameters are described below.

 #### Targeted prediction

-In this mode, it is assumed that user provides a set of reliable PTM sites and a Fasta file contaning associated protein seqeunces(i.e. User is confident about the positive/negative designation of PTM sites in these protein sequences).
-The aim is to predict PTM events in uncharted proteins sequences with model trained from the reliable set.
-After prediction, the score threshold of positive/negative site will be selected by either refering to the threshold derived from large dataset(provided by `PTMscape` tool, see the chart below) or conducting cross validation within the reliable data and select the cutoff corresponding to user specified specificity level.
+In this mode of analysis, it is assumed that the user provides a set of reliable PTM sites and a fasta file containing associated protein sequences i.e. yser is confident about the positive/negative designation of PTM sites in these protein sequences).
+The aim here is to predict PTM events in previously uncharted proteins sequences with model trained from the reliable set.
+After prediction, the score threshold of positive/negative site will be selected by either refering to the threshold derived from large dataset (provided by `PTMscape` tool, see the chart below) or by conducting cross validation within the reliable data and select the cutoff corresponding to user specified specificity level.

-Function `predict_on_targeted_proteome()` should be called.
-Input files and parameters will be described in the following sections.
+For this mode of analysis, the function `predict_on_targeted_proteome()` should be called.
+Input files and parameters are described in the following sections.

 ### PTM crosstalk analysis

 #### Positive crosstalk

-Positive crosstalk in a protein domain is defined as two types of PTM happening on two residues which are near to each other (on the same protein).
-The distance between the two residues can be specified by the user. `PTMscape` takes the mapped files(these files are the output files of the predicting functions) of the two PTM types as input and perform fisher exact test to see if co-occurrence of PTMs are more frequent than expected.
+Positive crosstalk in a protein domain is defined as two types of PTM occurring on two residues close to one another (e.g. 5AA apart).
+The distance between the two residues can be specified by the user. `PTMscape` takes the mapped files (these files are the output files of the prediction functions) of the two PTM types as input and performs Fisher exact test to see whether the frequency of co-occurrence of PTMs is higher than expected.

-Function `calculate_tbt_positive_ptms()` should be called.
-Input files and parameters will be described in the following sections.
+The function `calculate_tbt_positive_ptms()` should be called for this analysis.
+Input files and parameters are described in the following sections.

 #### Negative crosstalk

-Negative crosstalk in a protein domain is defined as two types of PTM happening on the same residue.
-The two PTM types may compete with each other for the chance of modifying the target site. `PTMscape` takes the mapped files(these files are the output files of the predicting functions) of the two PTM types as input and perform fisher exact test to see if competing  of two PTM events are more frequent than expected.
+Negative crosstalk in a protein domain is defined as two types of PTM occurring on the same residue.
+The two PTM types may compete with each other for the chance of modifying the target site. `PTMscape` takes the mapped files (these files are the output files of the prediction functions) of the two PTM types as input and performs Fisher exact test to see whether the frequency of co-occurrence of PTMs is higher than expected.

-Function `calculate_tbt_negative_ptms()` should be called.
-Input files and parameters will be described in the following sections.
+The function `calculate_tbt_negative_ptms()` should be called for this analysis.
+Input files and parameters are described in the following sections.

 ## 3.Input files